devoxx/DevoxxGenieIDEAPlugin/README.md

 <img height="128" src="src/main/resources/META-INF/pluginIcon.svg" width="128"/>

-DevoxxGenie is a 100% Java LLM plugin for IntelliJ IDEA that supports local LLM providers Ollama, LMStudio and GPT4All to help review, test, explain your project code.
+DevoxxGenie is a fully Java-based LLM plugin for IntelliJ IDEA, designed to integrate with local LLM providers such as Ollama, LMStudio, and GPT4All.
+This plugin aids in reviewing, testing, and explaining your project code, enhancing your development workflow.

 https://github.com/devoxx/DevoxxGenieIDEAPlugin/assets/179457/7c7e8744-4bcf-4730-89d5-bb79b7ad1a53